 In the last several months, I've made a conscious effort to put myself out there to broaden my peripheral view on life.
 I not only feel a boost in my self-esteem, but I also feel that I'm socially more comfortable in my own skin than ever before.
 I've attended a number of social functions where I knew very few to know one at all.
 I've gone to business seminars and conferences that I normally would have turned down the moment I heard they were taking place, and I went on a number of dates just for the hell of it.
 A dear friend once told me that going on dates is like going for a series of job interviews: you gain practice and experience hoping someday for that perfect match.
 As it stands right now, I remain unemployed.

+Is it even possible?
+How does one regain their self-esteem lost from childhood abuse and trauma?
+What I've learned over the years is that low self-esteem in social situations can be common for childhood abuse and trauma survivors.
 I feel judged and begin analyzing what others might be thinking of me.
 I feel a discomfort in my breathing and suddenly my mind no longer pays attention to the social interactions going on, but rather on what my exit strategy is going to be.
 Perhaps it's a mild case of agoraphobia, the fear of feeling unsafe and trapped.
 Or maybe it's a trigger from my past.